Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 ### CellFreeProduction

+Cell-free enzyme production or gene expression refers to a process where the synthesis of the biocatalyst occurs outside of living cells.
+This technique involves extracting cellular components, such as ribosomes, DNA, RNA, and other necessary cellular machinery, and using them in a controlled environment (usually in vitro) to produce proteins or enzymes.

 - __source_of_cellfree_extract__
   - Type: string
-  - Description: Specification of the organism or cell type from which the cell-free extract is derived.
-This could be bacterial, plant, animal, or another sources.
+  - Description: Specifiy the organism or cell type from which the cell-free extract is derived (e.g., by describing the genus and species).
+These could be bacterial, plant, animal, or another sources.
+If available, reference can be made to an appropriate database entry.

 - __concentration__
   - Type: posfloat
-  - Description: The concentration of the biocatalyst.
+  - Description: Concentration of the biocatalyst.

 - __concentration_unit__
   - Type: string
-  - Description: The concentration of the biocatalyst is typically expressed in g/L (grams per liter).
+  - Description: Concentration of the biocatalyst is typically expressed in g/L (grams per liter).

 - __concentration_determination_method__
   - Type: string
   - Description: It is important to specify the type of concentration determination.
-Various methods for determining the concentration of enzymes can be distinguished, including the Bradford method, Lowry method, UV        absorption, activity assays, ELISA, etc.
+There are numerous methods available to determine protein content, yet only a few are suitable for estimating or determining the protein content of the target protein within a mixture.
+Some of these methods include activity assays or the Western blotting technique, which relies on prior SDS-PAGE and antibody binding for detection.

 <hr>